How to use the command 'git bundle' (with examples)

 Explanation:

-• HEAD is a reference to the current commit of the current branch.
+• HEAD: Refers to the tip of the current branch.

 Use case 4: Create a bundle file of the latest 7 days